tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Additionally, tiny parts of these devices are able to be problematic in medical diagnosis when they are in the body.
+• Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of children's health.
+It's also worth noting that small elements of these devices can be problematic in medical diagnosis in case of swallowing.

 Keep neodymium magnets away from people with pacemakers.